CIT Code of Ethics

 3.4 The CIT, when referring to the certification granted by the ESA, shall always use the full title of Certified IPM Technician or CIT.
 The CIT will seek to inform others of will immediately report to the ESA any misuse or misrepresentation of the terms entomology, entomologist, Certified IPM Technicians, Board Certified Entomologist, Associate Certified Entomologist, Public Health Entomology Certificate, or derivatives thereof.

 4.1 The CIT will act as a faithful agent or trustee for each employer or client, and will not knowingly engage in illegal work or unethical practice, or knowingly cooperate with any person so engaged.

-4.2 The CIT will undertake only those entomological assignments for which he or she is qualified.
+4.2 The CIT will undertake only those IPM assignments for which they are qualified.
 The CIT will obtain, or advise the employer or client to obtain, the assistance of specialists whenever the employer's or client's interests are so served best, and will cooperate with such specialists.

 4.3 The CIT will indicate to the employer or client alternatives to recommended courses of action and the expected consequences of each recommended action and alternative.

-4.4 The CIT will inform the employer or client of any financial interest, or other conflicting interest, he or she has in any person, material, device, or concept which is or might become involved in a project or work for the employer or client.
+4.4 The CIT will inform the employer or client of any financial interest, or other conflicting interest they have in any person, material, device, or concept which is or might become involved in a project or work for the employer or client.
 Decisions regarding entomological or business services to be performed shall not be influenced by such interests.

 4.5 The CIT will act fairly and justly toward vendors and contractors, selecting their products and services on the basis of merit and value.